pagerange/food-effects/README.md

 # Food Effects

-Simple application to allow tracking of food consumed and the immediate physical effects experienced.  e.g. gas, bloating, diarrhea, constipation, dyspnea (shortness of breath), tachycardia (increased heart rate), etc.
+First step in developing a simple application to track effects of consuming different foods: conversion of existing CSV food data to SQL import scripts (for MySQL and SQLite).

 ## Dataset